 Food For The Poor is a Christian relief and development organization working in 17 countries in the Caribbean and Latin America.
 Food For The Poor has provided in excess of $13 billion USD in aid, and has built 200 schools and 75,000 homes in the region over the last 37 years.

 Food For The Poor Canada (FFPC) uses a unique and powerful combination of basic aid and sustainable development to build strong and prosperous communities in the Caribbean and Latin America.
 We respond to urgent needs while also building community and social infrastructure where it is needed most, through food, housing, education, health and livelihood.

 We offer the opportunity to work with a group of dedicated professionals, as well as mentorship and professional-development opportunities to help support the successful candidate.
 Applicants from all faiths, beliefs and diverse backgrounds are encouraged to apply.

 Please submit your CV and a Cover Letter to firstname.lastname@example.org outlining why you are interested in joining FFPC and your qualifications for the position

 Position Type: Full Time

-Applications will be accepted until March 29th, 2019.
-Please note that we will be reviewing and evaluating applications on an ongoing basis until the right candidate is found, we encourage early applications, with a start date of April 2019.
+Applications will be accepted until August 30th, 2019.
+Please note that we will be reviewing and evaluating applications on an ongoing basis until the right candidate is found, we encourage early applications.